Screw mechanism

-A screw is a mechanism that converts rotational motion to linear motion, and a torque (rotational force) to a linear force.
+The screw is a mechanism that converts rotational motion to linear motion, and a torque (rotational force) to a linear force.
 It is one of the six classical simple machines.
 The most common form consists of a cylindrical shaft with helical grooves or ridges called threads around the outside.
 The screw passes through a hole in another object or medium, with threads on the inside of the hole that mesh with the screw's threads.
 When the shaft of the screw is rotated relative to the stationary threads, the screw moves along its axis relative to the medium surrounding it; for example rotating a wood screw forces it into wood.
 In screw mechanisms, either the screw shaft can rotate through a threaded hole in a stationary object, or a threaded collar such as a nut can rotate around a stationary screw shaft.
 Geometrically, a screw can be viewed as a narrow inclined plane wrapped around a cylinder.

 Like the other simple machines a screw can amplify force; a small rotational force (torque) on the shaft can exert a large axial force on a load.
 The smaller the pitch (the distance between the screw's threads), the greater the mechanical advantage (the ratio of output to input force).
 Screws are widely used in threaded fasteners to hold objects together, and in devices such as screw tops for containers, vises, screw jacks and screw presses.

-Other mechanisms that use the same principle, also called screws, don't necessarily have a shaft or threads.
+Other mechanisms that use the same principle, also called screws, do not necessarily have a shaft or threads.
 For example, a corkscrew is a helix-shaped rod with a sharp point, and an Archimedes' screw is a water pump that uses a rotating helical chamber to move water uphill.
 The common principle of all screws is that a rotating helix can cause linear motion.